 Romance scammers generally source their victims online through dating sites, apps and social media.
 They misrepresent themselves by using fake names, fake photos and fake profiles.
 Scammers slowly build trust with their victims over a period of time.
 Once victims fall in love with the scammer, they’ll be willing to comply with any request.
 At this stage, the scammer moves for the kill and requests money through wire transfers, gift cards or cryptocurrencies.

 The lead up to Valentine’s Day provides the perfect cover for cybercriminals to set the trap.
-By hiding out among the many legitimate dating websites, scammers conceal their true intentions and make their move.
+By hiding out among the many legitimate dating websites, they are able to conceal their true intentions and then make their move.

 Other Examples of Valentine’s Day Scams

 On or just before Valentine’s Day the victim receives an email or phone call from a supposed florist.
 The fake florist will then ask the victim to provide a little bit of information to assist with a flower delivery from a secret admirer.
 Using sophisticated techniques the scammer is able to obtain personal or financial information for fraud and identification theft.

 Scammer often send an innocent looking Valentine’s Day eCard to victims.
 The victims, in their excitement, will open the eCard without thinking of what might happen next.
 The eCard, however, will include malware or links to dodgy websites designed to steal your personal information.

 Tough Love – How to Avoid Falling for a Valentine’s Day Scam

 The best advice to avoid becoming a victim of Valentine’s Day scams is to trust your instincts.
 We all have a built-in system to detect a threat.
 If it sounds too good to be true, don’t ignore your internal warning signals.
 Below are a few points to keep from getting scammed when looking for love on Valentine’s Day.